MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M05L01_External_data.md

 # Practice Lab 5 – External data

-In this module you will add an external data source.
+In this lab you will add an external data source.

 ## What you will learn